Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 Maret 2026 18.39.30 UTC
+- WIB: Jumat, 20 Maret 2026 20.20.37 UTC
-- WITA: Jumat, 20 Maret 2026 19.39.30 UTC
+- WITA: Jumat, 20 Maret 2026 21.20.37 UTC
-- WIT: Jumat, 20 Maret 2026 20.39.30 UTC
+- WIT: Jumat, 20 Maret 2026 22.20.37 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: nature
+Kategori: friendship